 Object Styles: We use object styles to apply styles to columns, text areas etc. By using object styles we can apply widths, fonts, colours etc. without having to use scripting.
 This means the customer can customise the result within InDesign without having to edit scripts.

 XSLT's: Here are some XSLT's that will help you transform your Onix into something more usable.
 Note: there are also some templates in the list.
 Just put them in the same folder as the others and the XSLT will be able to use the template.

 Mac OS: ~/Library/Preferences/Adobe InDesign/Version 5.0/Scripts

 Windows XP: ~\Documents and Settings\user_name\Application Data\Adobe\InDesign\Version 5.0\Scriptsi

-CS4: CS4 is much better at page breaks and column breaks especially in respect to auto flowing XML.
-If you can, use it in preference to CS3 but all the content and scripts here will work equally well on both CS3 and CS4 on both Mac and PC.
+CS4: CS4 is much better at page breaks and column breaks, especially in respect to auto flowing XML.
+If you can, use it in preference to CS3 but all the content and scripts here will work equally well on both CS3 and CS4 on both a Mac and a PC.